AICONSlab/MIRACL/docs/install-docker.md

 Available platform plugins are: eglfs, linuxfb, minimal, minimalegl, offscreen, vnc, wayland-egl, wayland, wayland-xcomposite-egl, wayland-xcomposite-glx, webgl, xcb.
 ```

-If this happened without using the build script i.e. you build the image yourself, exit your running Docker container and run the following
+Exit your running Docker container and run the following
 to mount an X11 socket from the host system in a new Docker container:

 ```